A classic mountain run in the Tararua Ranges

 This 24km loop over Mount Jumbo and Mount Holdsworth is one of the most popular routes in the Tararua Ranges, and for good reason.
 It is very doable as a day trip from Wellington and includes a great variety of terrain and scenery.
 You’ll experience a beautiful flowing trail along a lush river valley; a technical, steep ascent (or descent, depending which way you decide to tackle the loop); some true alpine ridge-running with spectacular views; and a long, fast, fun descent down the very runnable Gentle Annie track.

 - This iconic loop is one of four “classic tramps” in the Tararuas.
 Trampers typically tackle it over a weekend, spending a night in either Powell or Jumbo Hut (sometimes both).

 - The route is home to the Jumbo Holdsworth Trail Race.
-On 28 January 2017 the race will be held for the 23rd time.
 Competitors can choose to run the loop in either direction, although anti-clockwise is the most popular and generally thought to be faster.